A non-semisimple non-invertible symmetry

-In this manuscript, we set out to explore through a simple example some consequences of dropping the semisimplicity requirement in the axiomatisation of finite symmetries in (1+1)d in terms of fusion categories.
+{\bf Discussion:} In this manuscript, we set out to explore through a simple example some consequences of dropping the semisimplicity requirement in the axiomatisation of finite symmetries in (1+1)d in terms of fusion categories.
 First of all, we noticed that such a non-semisimple symmetry seems to be incompatible with Hermiticity of the Hamiltonian.
 This fact was to be anticipated in light of previous instances of similar phenomena \cite{Geer:2022qoa}, and further requires open boundary conditions.
 Nonetheless, this did not prevent us from finding certain frustration free Hamiltonian operators with real spectra.

-We examined two scenarios that extend the current paradigm for the classification of gapped symmetric phases in terms of indecomposable module categories over the symmetry category.
+We examined two scenarios that refines the current paradigm for the classification of gapped symmetric phases in terms of indecomposable module categories over the symmetry category.
 On the one hand, we obtained a continuous family of product states that transform inequivalently under the non-semisimple symmetry, a phenomenon that cannot occur in the case of a finite semisimple symmetry.
 This is explained mathematically by a continuum of inequivalent semisimple (exact) module categories.
-On the other hand, we found a gapped model whose ground states correspond to the indecomposable objects of an indecomposable non-semisimple module category over $\Mod(\mc T_4)$.
-The two states happen to be indistinguishable in the infinite volume limit, which we can trace back to one of the ground states being associated with an indecomposable object that is the \emph{projective cover} of the other. \emph{Dicke states} \cite{PhysRev.93.99} that generalise the W-state also seem to be related to higher order Taft algebras in a similar vein.
+On the other hand, we found a gapped model with two symmetry breaking ground states, which happen to be indistinguishable in the infinite volume limit.
+We trace this phenomenon back to one of the ground states being associated with an indecomposable object that is the \emph{projective cover} of the other. \emph{Dicke states} \cite{PhysRev.93.99} that generalise the W state also seem to be related to higher order Taft algebras in a similar vein.
 In fact, we expect this to be a common phenomenon in non-semisimple module categories.
 As such, it would also be interesting to explore the physical interpretation of non-semisimple module categories even in the context of fusion categories \cite{EKW:2021ta,Heng:2024cox,EliasHeng:2024fq}.